 This presentation reviews the terms and legal underpinnings of accessibility before moving on to a discussion of the unique culture in higher ed.
 We finish with a brief case study that illustrates how legal, social, and cultural issues can combine to create challenges around accessibility and accommodations.
 Finally, we offer some advice and access to free accessibility training for your campus.

 - Christine Taylor, J.D., LL.M.: Christine is an attorney licensed in Wisconsin since 1989.
 With over 15 years in higher education and four years in higher ed specific compliance, Christine has a wealth of information to share to other higher ed professionals.
 She is a nationally recognized consultant and speaker on conflict resolution processes and co-created and trained State of Wisconsin System and WAICU Universities Title IX coordinators and investigators on process and compliance.
-Christine serves as the Director of Institutional Equity and Compliance for Wichita State University.
+Christine served as the Director of Institutional Equity and Compliance for Wichita State University from 2018 to 2021.

 - Carolyn Speer, Ph.D., CPACC: Carolyn has worked in higher ed her entire career, serving in a variety of positions in faculty, staff, and administration.
 She consults on issues surrounding accessibility and speaks nationally on accessibility, training, and change management.
-Carolyn is the co-founder of the Kansas Accessibility Resources Network and serves as the Manager of Instructional Design and Access for Wichita State University.
+Carolyn is the co-founder of the Kansas Accessibility Resources Network and is the Director of the Office of Instructional Resources for Wichita State University.

 - Presentation Slides (Redacted for Distribution)